b-goberdhan/MacroPad/README.md

 ```

 You can define the color of the key by specifying a HEX color.
 You can get the HEX value of a color from here: https://www.color-hex.com/

+## Adjusting brightness

+In order to adjust the brightness you just have to push down the rotary knob.
+It will cycle between various brightness.